GrayHatGuy/RTNode-HeltecV4/README.md

 ```

 ### Option C: Manual esptool Flash
+*Note: See option B for flashing Xiao esp32 or Lilygo T3S3*
 If you have the merged binary (`rtnode_heltec_v4.bin`), you can flash it with a single esptool command:

 ```bash